 How to Keep Home Office Equipment Clean

-Whether it's a small desk where for taking care of household expenses or a full home office, no matter what is placed in this area is bound to attract clutter and dust.
-Here are some ideas for managing:
+Whether it's a small desk for taking care of household expenses or a full home office, the equipment in your home workspace is bound to attract clutter and dust.
+Here are some tips for keeping your home electronics clean.

 Cleaning Electronic Equipment

-Computers, telephones, monitors, televisions, printers, fax machines and audio equipment all collect dust and dirt.
+Computers, telephones, monitors, televisions, printers and audio equipment all collect dust and dirt.
 These items should be cleaned periodically so that dust doesn't get trapped inside and create problems with connections.
 There are many options available for cleaning electronics.

 Use a damp cloth to clean the screen of a computer monitor or television.
 As with all computer-cleaning situations, turn off the equipment first.
 Distilled water is good for dampening the cloth because it doesn't contain small particles that can scratch the glass surfaces.